rust-lang/book/src/ch10-03-lifetime-syntax.md

 Borrowing”][references-and-borrowing]<!-- ignore --> section in Chapter 4 is
 that every reference in Rust has a _lifetime_, which is the scope for which that reference is valid.
 Most of the time, lifetimes are implicit and inferred, just like most of the time, types are inferred.
-We only have to annotate types when multiple types are possible.
+We are only required to annotate types when multiple types are possible.
 In a similar way, we have to annotate lifetimes when the lifetimes of references could be related in a few different ways.
 Rust requires us to annotate the relationships using generic lifetime parameters to ensure the actual references used at runtime will definitely be valid.

 Annotating lifetimes is not even a concept most other programming languages have, so this is going to feel unfamiliar.
 Although we won’t cover lifetimes in